wallet77/qualscan/README.md

 $ qualscan -cdd
 ```

+**Check project size**
+With the .gitignore file
+With the .npmignore file
+With the files property

 ## Using Config file

 Qualscan can use a configuration file instead of a list of options.